JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

     cd graphics
     ln -sf $CODE/mpas-jedi/graphics/plot_diag.py ./

+Before running the script, enable 2D map plotting by setting :code:`makeDistributionPlots` to :Code:`True` in :code:`plot_diag.py`.
+That feature generates a lot of extra figures, which can be skipped if only aggregated results are of interest.
 Now execute the script with python.

 .. code-block:: bash

     # while in graphics directory
     python plot_diag.py

 There will be a stream of prints telling you the kinds of observations being processed and also the names of the figures generated.
-This plotting program was originally designed to analyze the output from an OOPS :doc:`Variational application<../../../inside/jedi-components/oops/applications/variational>`, which is why you will see quantities like observation-minus-background (OMB) and observation-minus-analysis (OMA).
+This plotting program was originally designed to analyze the output from an OOPS :doc:`Variational application</inside/jedi-components/oops/applications/variational>`, which is why you will see quantities like observation-minus-background (OMB) and observation-minus-analysis (OMA).
 There is no analysis state from an ``HofX`` application; thus, the plotting script uses identical simulated observation values for the background and analysis.

 Now you can explore some of the figures.
 If you are using a Vagrant container, then you can view the files on your local system under the ``vagrant_data`` directory.
 Otherwise, you can use ``feh`` to view the png files.

-You may wish to display 2D maps of differences between simulated and observed conventional observation quantities, e.g.,
+If you previously engaged the :code:`makeDistributionPlots` option, as described above, you may wish to display 2D maps of differences between simulated and observed conventional observation quantities, e.g.,

 .. code-block:: bash